First Map: How James Cook Chartered Aotearoa New Zealand

 Tessa has done a wonderful job of recounting the events, misfortunes and accomplishments of Cook’s voyage in the Endeavour between August 1768 and July 1771 and the creation of his magnificent record of our coastline.

-It was my job to create fresh images to the ones we are so familiar with from this voyage but I found myself returning again and again to those drawings by Parkinson and Sporing.
-They are, especially in their rough initial states before engraving, the authentic record and I stared into them trying to visualize the real scenes they attempted to depict.
+It was my job to create fresh images to add to the ones we are so familiar with from this voyage but I found myself returning again and again to those drawings by Parkinson and Sporing.
+They are, especially in their rough initial states before engraving, the authentic record and I stared into them trying to visualise the real scenes they attempted to depict.

 Many people helped with research for this book.
 I would like to thank John Duder in particular for his expert knowledge and advice on tall ship rigging.

-One delightful feature of this handsome production is the French fold cover with Folio 16 printed on the inside - video below
+A delightful feature of this handsome production is the French fold cover with Folio16 printed on the inside - watch here